 <ha>The normative significance of institutions

 <p1>Institutions can be defined narrowly, as a category of more or less formal organizations governed by (usually written) rules, and which are reasonably enduring and stable over time.
 Examples would include parliaments, schools, political parties or corporations.
 Or they might be defined more broadly, as comprising not only such organizations but also less formal phenomena such as regular practices governed (loosely or firmly) by identifiable norms, rules and conventions.
 Here examples could include the family, the nation or the labour market.
-Even if we are defining them broadly, institutions and their rules can be regularly and consciously followed by many people, and can have a great impact on the life-chances of the people who do participate in them.
+Even if we are defining them broadly, institutions and their rules can be regularly and consciously followed by many people, and can have a great impact on the life chances of the people who do participate in them.

 At first sight, we might expect institutions to be of little importance to many accounts of global justice.
 After all, the most prominent theories of global justice are ethically individualist, in the sense that they attribute at least primary moral significance to individuals alone.
-Other entities – such as corporations, nations or families – will then have derivative moral significance at least: they will be significant, if at all, only in so far as we care about their effects on their individual members (Pogge 2002: 169).
+Other entities – such as corporations, nations or families – will then have derivative moral significance at best: they will be significant, if at all, only in so far as we care about their effects on their individual members (Pogge 2002: 169).
 We would accordingly expect individuals to be both the principal rights-bearers, and the principal bearers of moral duties to secure global justice.
 All of this could therefore be presumed to mean that institutions were also of limited moral significance.
 Nevertheless, for advocates of global distributive justice there are actually a variety of ways in which such institutions might be significant.

 First, and most controversially, we might think that it is because there are global institutions that we need an account of global distributive justice in the first place.
 That view would be a relationist one, if we understand relationism here as a family of views each holding that it is the emergence of some kind of social or political relation which makes principles of justice applicable at the global level.
 That is a contentious set of views, and is challenged by the competing family of non-relationist views which emphasize instead factors such as our shared humanity, and suggest that whereas the emergence of global institutions may have transformed the political landscape, it has not transformed the normative landscape and made principles of global justice relevant where they were not before (see Sangiovanni 2007).
 Still, the view that it is the emergence of global institutions (narrowly or broadly construed) which creates the need for principles of global justice is a common one.